Binder Park Zoo

 The Binder Park Zoo is a 433 acre zoo that opened in 1977 near Battle Creek, Michigan, in the United States.
 Binder Park Zoo is one of the largest zoos in Michigan, and features a large array of animals and plants, including the Wild Africa Exhibit.
-It includes a train, a tram, a carousel, and Wildlife Discovery Theatre.
+It includes a train, a tram, a carousel, and ropes course called "Skylark Ridge".

-The Binder Park Zoo is an accredited member of the Association of Zoos and Aquariums (AZA), and the World Association of Zoos and Aquariums (WAZA).
+The Binder Park Zoo is an accredited member of the Association of Zoos and Aquariums (AZA).